ilmdev0/ilm_dev/content/index.md

 I'm an Internet of Things (IoT) student at the [[Savonia University of Applied Sciences]], passionate about [[software]], [[robotics]], and [[AI]].

-- Currently, I'm working on a robotics project at the [[University of Eastern Finland]]
+- Currently, I'm working on a robotics project at the [[University of Eastern Finland]].
-- I interned at [[Holobiont Oy]] during the summer of 2023
+- I interned at [[Holobiont Oy]] during the summer of 2023.
-- I interned at [[my university]] during the spring of 2023
+- I interned at [[Savonia-ammattikorkeakoulu Oy]] during the spring of 2023.
-- I continuously engage in [[projects]] throughout the semester to enhance my problem-solving skills alongside my theoretical studies
+- I continuously engage in [[projects]] throughout the semester to enhance my problem-solving skills alongside my theoretical studies.

 ## My Playing Devices